robbiew/goldmine/index.md

 ![gOLD mINE screen shot](docs/assets/images/screenshot.png)

-Gold Mine (named after a mall-based, [coin-op arcade chain](https://arcadepreservation.fandom.com/wiki/Gold_Mine) near where aLPHA grew up) is a Community Door Server for BBS-based games.
-Open to all, easy to access.
+gOLD mINE (named after a mall-based, [coin-op arcade chain](https://arcadepreservation.fandom.com/wiki/Gold_Mine) near where aLPHA grew up) is a terminal-based Community Door Server for BBS games.
+Open to all, easy to access with modern BBS terminal software, like SyncTerm or MagiTerm.

-Gold Mine runs on Synchronet (Linux 64) on port ``513`` at ``165.232.153.209``.
+gOLD mINE runs on Synchronet (Linux 64) on port ``513`` at ``165.232.153.209``.

 It is not a BBS, despite using BBS software.
 There are no message baords or file areas, and you can't "login" to it.
 It does one thing, and one thing only: launch games for users from other BBSs.